Mentalab-hub/explorepy/docs/usage.rst

   :width: 800
   :alt: Impedance Dashboard

 .. note:: Impedance value shown for each electrode is the sum of impedances of ground electrode and corresponding ExG electrode.
+This can make the impedances appear higher than they actually are.
+Make sure your ground is well prepared, when facing issues in getting to low impedances.

 .. note::  The accuracy of measured impedances are subject to environmental conditions such as noise and temperature.
+Therefore, this works best at regular room temperatures (~15-25 °C).

 Labstreaminglayer (lsl)
 ^^^^^^^^^^^^^^^^^^^^^^^